 This page serves as a loosely categorized index for Home-Ec 101 articles that relate to cooking, food preparation and storage, kitchenware, utensils, and food safety.

 All posts on Home-Ec 101 have a convenient print format.
 Look at the bottom of the post for the Print Friendly Icon.
-This will pull up the post without comments where you will have the option of removing images and extraneous text to save on ink and paper.
+This will pull up the post without comments, where you can remove images and extraneous text to save on ink and paper.

 Menu Planning aka The Meal Plan Primer